audioburst-labs/AudioburstMobileLibrary/README.md

 ## Use Cta Data
 `Burst` class exposes nullable `CtaData`, which you can use to show a CTA (Call to action) button which prompts the user to an immediate response.
-The CtaData, when available, provides the text to be shown on the button (`buttonText`) and the link (`url`) to open in the browser upon clicking the button.
+The CtaData, when available, provides the text to be shown on the button (`buttonText`) and the link (`url`) to open in a browser upon clicking the button.
 When the user clicks this button, you should call the following function to inform the library about this:
 ```kotlin
 audioburstLibrary.ctaButtonClick(burstId)